Well-being over the Christmas period

 Christmas can be hard

-There are lots of reasons why we might not feel the Christmas spirit: health vulnerabilities, loneliness, social anxiety, family issues or bereavement are just some of these.
+There are lots of reasons why we might not feel the Christmas spirit; feeling overwhelmed, health problems, loneliness, social anxiety, family issues or bereavement are just some of these.

 Loneliness

-It's not just elderly people who feel lonely at Christmas.
-Children and young people can find it tough if they have troubles with their family or feel ignored by friends or classmates.
-Social media doesn't help if someone can see others their age posting photos of friends and families enjoying a 'fairytale' Christmas.
+It's not just elderly people who can feel lonely at Christmas.
+All of us can find it tough if we have troubles within our family or feel ignored by friends.

-• Reach out to any of your friends at Christmas.
+• Reach out to any of your friends.
 Some of the best Christmas memories come from others extending their families to include close friends.
 If you can't see each other in person, maybe you could arrange a phone or video call?

 • Check out events and activities in your local area.
 Check our What's On guide and Family Hub timetables for events happening in your neighbourhood.
-NB: it might be a good idea to check with the organiser or hub that events are going ahead before making a special trip.
+But it's a good idea to check with the organiser or hub that events are going ahead before making a special trip.

 • Volunteer to help others - offering your spare time to help those less fortunate can help you meet lots of new people and looks great on your CV.
 Check the Volunteer Bradford District page for more details.